 The tradition of the Fancy Dress Ball dates back to 1907.
-The Warner Athletic Center and Doremus Gymnasium are transformed with elaborate props and decorations into a setting appropriate to the theme for the year.
+The Warner Athletic Center and/or Doremus Gymnasium are transformed with elaborate props and decorations into a setting appropriate to the theme for the year.
 Entertainment often includes a dance orchestra, as well as, contemporary musical entertainment.
 Guests dress formally for the event, and a few participate in costumes derived from the theme.

 The Washington and Lee community includes 20 national/international Greek-letter organizations and two local organizations.

 Seventeen of these organizations maintain a chapter house.
 These houses operate dining rooms and provide housing for many members.
 Additionally, chapter meetings and social gatherings are hosted at the houses.